In This Article

 © Seminole Casino Coconut Creek

-Live music performances by internationally-renowned acts such as Wayne Newton and Dionne Warwick are offered at the 1,200-seat Pavilion, while DJ sets are presented nightly at the Legends Lounge.
+After dinner, check out live music performances by internationally-renowned acts at the 1,200-seat Pavilion.
+Or if you prefer to dance, DJ sets are presented nightly at the Legends Lounge.

 Hillsboro Pineland Natural Area